osamja/local_sockets/app/Developer.md

 	* Ability to share URL (IP:Port) link.
 	* portResolver().
 This function would find an open port if 8080 is taken.
 	* Add tests (see below).
 	* Create a better landing page when downloading files.
+	* Ensure multiple clients can download from the same server (multithreaded server)
+	* Show label if program is serving a GET request.

 ### Production